If you've ever been intimidated by the thought of making your own quilt, I hope this post changes your mind about giving it a try.

 Well, I'm here to say yes you can and throughout this post, I'll walk you through all the fun steps.

 I don't know about you but I love to see fat quarters all stacked up like this.
 Brand new fabric is so crisp and fresh looking.

 Just like scrapbooking, many quilt companies offer kits which include the pattern and all the necessary fabric to complete the quilt.
 Quilt kits are good for beginners too because all the fabric comes pre-selected for you.

 This is my first-ever quilt from a kit.
 I picked it up at The Pine Needle, which features wonderful on-line shopping for quilts and related projects.

-The quilt pattern I used is called Cheaper By the Dozen by Legacy.
+The quilt pattern I used is called Cheaper By the Dozen.
 While the pattern was included in the quilt kit, the pattern is also available separately.

 The Cheaper By the Dozen quilt requires 12-fabric choices.
 The project is actually just a series of identically-sized rectangles cut from the various fabric selections.

 The rectangles arranged in the photo below will appear in this order within the quilt blocks.

 When you're working with multiple fabric patterns, it's a good idea to have a swatch key to help you keep up with what you're assembling.
 The Cheaper by the Dozen pattern includes a blank swatch key form and you just staple a small sample of each fabric right onto the sheet.

 Be sure to make a copy of the blank sheet that comes with the pattern before adhering your samples.
 This way you'll have the original sheet that you can use if you decide to make the project again.